Rediscover the Cape’s less well-known towns.

 Distance from Cape Town 3.5 hours

-Situated close to the Meiringspoort Pass (a gateway through the Swartberg mountain range, which separates the Klein Karoo from the Great Karoo), De Rust is a charming village where ostriches and Victorian architecture abound.
-The rolling hills and majestic mountain ranges that surround it provide ample inspiration for the many artists and sculptors who have made their home here.
+Situated close to the Meiringspoort Pass (a gateway through the Swartberg mountain range that separates the Klein Karoo from the Great Karoo), De Rust is a charming Victorian-era village.
+The rolling hills and majestic mountains that surround it provide ample inspiration for the many artists and sculptors who call it home.

 Don’t miss The Meiringspoort Waterfall is around 60 metres high and drops down into a crystal-clear pool.
-This mountain oasis is a UNESCO World Heritage Site, as well as being a popular picnic spot.
+This mountain oasis is a popular picnic spot, and also a UNESCO World Heritage Site.

 Fun fact German-born South African physician Henrik Oldenland collected the wild geranium (Pelargonium zonale) plant species in this region in 1689 and sent samples back to Europe where they were cultivated by the Duchess of Beaufort.
 The species would end up being the parent plant for the successful geranium industry in Europe and America.

 Where to stay Those looking for a wonderfully restful yet central stay should look no further than Rus in De Rust – a charming 1920s heritage house that has been lovingly restored and beautifully furnished to offer spacious lodgings for up to four guests (or five by arrangement).
 The self-catering home also has a fully equipped kitchen, two bedrooms, a large lounge, TV room with Netflix and a shaded outdoor patio with a braai.

 Where to eat The Village Trading Post for wholesome food and a unique ambience; Ray’s Coffee Shop for cheesecake; and Herrie’s for pizza, hamburgers and good ol’ country-style breakfasts.